 - All patients with type 1 diabetes require insulin during surgery.

 - Many patients with type 2 diabetes will require insulin during surgery even if they are managed with diet, exercise and oral medication before surgery.

 Management of diabetes after surgery should include:

-- Frequent blood glucose monitoring
+- Frequent blood glucose monitoring.

-- Based on the type of surgery, you may not be able to eat or drink for a period of time.
-Fluids and food will be introduced as recovery permits.
+Based on the type of surgery, the individual may not be able to eat or drink for a period of time.
+Adjustment to the dose and/or frequency of diabetes medication may be needed.

 If you have to stay overnight in the hospital:

 - Your blood sugar will be checked 5 times daily

 - You will be given a diabetic diet while in the hospital to help control your blood sugars